 Pros: Partners working together toward a common goal can lead to: combined resources, increased momentum, and a larger group of supporters to activate for events and campaigns.

 Cons: Increased resources and people can lead to: infighting, delays, disagreement about tactics and increased bureaucracy.
-Be aware of these potential factors and maintain a positive attitude and remember you are all working for a common goal.
+Be aware of these potential factors and maintain a positive attitude.
+Remember you are all working toward a common and worthy goal.

 Find out what each person can bring to the cause.
-Members may be willing to speak publicly, design a website, provide accounting services, or even bake brownies for a meeting.
+Members may be willing to speak publicly, design a website, provide accounting services, or even bake brownies to draw people to a public showcase.
 Also, talk to members about their connections in the community.
-Sometimes your “in” to that local celebrity or government officials is as close as a phone call by one of your well-connected supporters.
-Create a spreadsheet or database to help you keep track of all of your supporters and their many talents.
+Sometimes a simple phone call to one of your well-connected members or supporters could be your “in” to that local celebrity or government official.

 - Local businesses.
 Connections in the community may be willing to provide free or low-cost copying, office supplies, or other resources you may need.

 - Neighborhood email lists.
-Yahoo Groups and Google Groups are both excellent places to look for local email lists and build your outreach efforts.
+Social media groups are both excellent places to look for local email lists and build your outreach efforts.

 - Local CraigsList.org.
 Post your needs and check the “free” section.
 People are always looking for good places to donate items.